leonardpasi/mythesis-chatbot/spaces/welcome_message.md

 - **auto-merging retrieval**

 Feel free to experiment with different modes!
 Note that a little extra delay is to be expected when switching to another mode.
-Also, note that all your queries (as well as system responses) are automatically logged on a remote PostgreSQL database for continuous monitoring of the deployed systems.
+Also, note that all your queries (as well as system responses, and evaluation of these responses) are automatically logged on a remote PostgreSQL database for continuous monitoring of the deployed systems.

 Each of these systems has been optimized for performance by doing a grid search on the relevant parameters.
 Performance is quantified with five metrics: